top of page

 POSITION DESCRIPTION:

-The role of the helpline manager is to ensure successful delivery of services for callers by supervising helpline specialists and maintaining a regular schedule of answering calls using Samaritans’ specialized method of befriending.
-Helpline managers are experienced in crisis intervention, possess leadership qualities necessary to manage staff and daily operations, and are caring, compassionate, and confidential listeners who fulfill Samaritans Southcoast's mission to reduce and prevent future suicides from occurring.
+The role of the shift supervisor is to ensure successful delivery of services for callers by supervising crisis counselors and maintaining a regular schedule of answering calls using Samaritans’ specialized method of befriending.
+Shift Supervisors are experienced in crisis intervention, possess leadership qualities necessary to manage staff and daily operations, and are caring, compassionate, and confidential listeners who fulfill Samaritans Southcoast's mission to reduce and prevent future suicides from occurring.

 Duties and Responsibilities Include: